 H pylori is an opportunistic bacterium that will infect and spread rapidly in people with a compromised immune system.
 Although this bacterium is natural and beneficial in small amounts, it can be very dangerous when allowed to propagate without control.
 This infection is the leading cause of stomach ulcers and stomach cancer.

 The secretion of mucus protects the stomach lining from irritation by food stuffs and microorganisms.
 H. pylori reduces the stomach’s ability to produce mucus and irritates the stomach lining.
 Inflammation is created and irritation becomes so severe that pain receptors fire off.
 This is how stomach ulcers are formed.
-Read this article to learn more about H Pylori.

 Discuss Medications with Your Doctor

 It is important to discuss medications with your doctor.
 The goal should be to eliminate any medications that may be causing irritation or contributing to an ulcer.
 Anti-inflammatory medicines are frequently called non-steroidal anti-inflammatory drugs (NSAIDs).
-These medicine can affect the mucous barrier and allow acid to cause an ulcer (7).
+This medicine can affect the mucous barrier and allow acid to cause an ulcer (7).
 Medications like NSAID’s and PPI’s have the potential to disrupt the intestinal barrier function and contribute to leaky gut.

 There are many medications that can alter the mucosal lining and allow irritation to begin.
 Speaking with your doctor to either reinforce the health of the gut or heal the condition the medication is being prescribed for will help you to have a healthier, more fulfilling life.